Best Treadmills for Your Home Gym Check Them Out

 Post-Workout

-This is the most common and arguably most effective time to take protein powder.
+This is widely believed to be the most effective time to take protein powder.
 After training, your muscles are primed to take up amino acids and begin the repair process.
-Whey moves through the digestive tract quickly—often hitting the bloodstream in under an hour—making it a great choice to jumpstart recovery and minimize muscle breakdown.
+Whey moves through the digestive tract quickly, often hitting the bloodstream in under an hour, making it a great choice to jumpstart recovery and minimize muscle breakdown.

 However, relying only on post-workout protein won’t make up for a low total daily intake.
 Even the most protein-rich shake can’t compensate for inconsistent protein throughout the day.